openebs-archive/openebs-docs/docs/deployjiva.md

 3. Apply modified **openebs-config.yaml** by using the following command

       ```
-      kubectl apply -f openebs-config-0.7.0-RC2.yaml
+      kubectl apply -f openebs-config.yaml
       ```

-4. In this case, one additional disk per node is added and using the above command will create default storage pool on external of disk per each node.
+4. Now storage pool is created on the Node as per your requirement.
 You can get the storage pool details by running the following command.

       ```
       kubectl get sp -n openebs